google/node-sec-roadmap/chapter-2/synthetic-modules.md

 loaded.
 If a module is already in the cache, `Module` skips the additional content checks.

-[`makeRequireFunction`][] defines a `require` for each module that loads modules with the current module as the parent.
+The Node runtime function, `makeRequireFunction` ([code][makeRequireFunction]), defines a `require` for each module that loads modules with the current module as the parent.
 That would also have to define a module specific `require.synthesize` that does something like:

 ```js
   function synthesize(content) {